Last Updated on

 If you’re in the market for a new spotting scope, you may think that you need to spend hundreds of dollars to get a high-quality spotting scope.
 While that may have been true in the past, today you can get an excellent spotting scope for less than $200.

 Of course, it’s not always easy to shop online.
 How do you know that you’re getting a good deal when every description is written by an advertiser trying to sell you their product?
 If you’re not sure which details are meaningful, and which are just advertising fluff, you’ve come to the right place.

-We’ve assembled a list of reviews of some of the best spotting scopes of 2019, and you could get each one for less than $200.
+We’ve assembled a list of reviews of some of the best spotting scopes for this year, and you could get each one for less than $200.
 We also created a buyer’s guide, designed to walk you through the ins and outs of spotting scopes, so that you can figure out which model is right for you, even if this is your first time shopping for one.

 The Celestron 55250 80mm Ultima Zoom is our top pick for spotting scopes under $200.
 It comes with an 80mm lens, which is giant for the price point, and fairly large overall while remaining safely portable.
 It comes with a good zoom range from 20 to 60 times magnification.
 The casing is also waterproof, which means that this model is safe for outdoor use and that the model will be less sensitive to humidity than other units.

 The included soft case is a nice touch and gives the spotting scope one more layer of protection while you’re moving it around, which should keep it in good shape and extend its life.
 The downside to this model is common with cheaper spotting scopes, and that’s chromatic aberration.
 While it keeps color constant at its lowest level, this model has noticeable chromatic aberration at higher zoom levels, which lower the image quality and make it unsuited to photography at those levels.
 However, if you need something for viewing and not for photography, you’re getting a good deal with this model.
 All in all, this is definitely one of the best budget spotting scopes for this year.